 Finally, in an effort to control revenue losses, some cities, towns and counties limit the number of waivers that may be granted in a given year.
 This cap can be expressed as a maximum number of units that can be granted a waiver or as a percentage of all units developed.

 Cities, towns and counties should establish clear criteria for eligibility for fee reductions or waivers.
 Program guidelines should specify the income level(s) that must be served to qualify for this incentive, as well as any minimum threshold(s) for the share of units in the development that must meet affordability requirements.
 Guidelines should also specify whether there are any requirements for how long the units must remain affordable.

 In some cases, fee waivers or reductions will be offered as a cost offset for a local inclusionary zoningRegulation or incentive to include units within a development for low- and moderate-income families.
-Also referred to as inclusionary housing. program and the requirements for that program will determine the answers to eligibility questions.
+Also referred to as inclusionary housing.
+(IZ) program.
+The requirements for that IZ program will determine the answers to eligibility questions.
 When offered as a standalone incentive, however, communities will need to determine the affordability thresholds that are most likely to address local housing needs.

 Jurisdictions may also establish eligibility requirements and limitations that pertain to developers.
 For example, some communities limit eligibility for fee waivers and reductions to non-profit developers while others make the incentive available to all projects that meet affordability criteria, regardless of who develops them.
 Other cities, such as Flagstaff, AZ, only make fee reductions and waivers available to owners who are in good standing with the City.
 Owners with outstanding code or tax violations, or outstanding debts due, may not benefit from the program.

 Cities, towns and counties may require property owners or managers to submit documentation verifying that residents of the affordable units meet income and other eligibility requirements.
 This verification may be required for the initial residents only, or for all subsequent households while income restrictions apply.